United States Department of Veterans Affairs Police: Structure

 Upper level management and specialty positions other than Police Officer include (in no particular order); Detective (1811 Series Criminal Investigator).
 Other semi standardized rank structures are developed within each VA Police Service at the local level.
 These serve to reflect job title, function, and/or role and range from Sergeant to Chief.
 The VA Police also maintain groups of specialty service elements such as K-9, bicycle, boat and motorcycle patrols.

 The Veterans Affairs Police Officers do not receive FERS Federal Law Enforcement/Firefighter Special Retirement benefits unlike their VA Fire Service counterparts.

 The VA Police are an armed, federal law enforcement and protective service entity that operates in and around the various Veterans Affairs Medical Centers, National Cemeteries and other VA facilities located throughout the whole of United States to include Puerto Rico and the United States Virgin Islands.
 Among others, the VA Police are a specialized federal law enforcement agency, whose officers have full police powers derived from statutory authority to enforce all federal laws, VA rules and regulations, and to make arrests on VA controlled property whether owned or leased.

 Line-of-duty deaths

-Nine officers of the VA Police died in the line of duty:
+Ten officers of the VA Police died in the line of duty: